StockSharp/doc/en/topics/hydra/working_with_data/export_data/export_into_metastock.md

 # Export into MetaStock

-To export data to MetaStock format files, select the Txt format from the drop\-down list:
+To export data to MetaStock format files, select the Txt format from the drop-down list:

 ![hydra export](../../../../images/hydra_export.png)